 Dogs and people do learn at different rates.
 Also, some of the handlers in your class may have previous training experience.
 If you’re not progressing as fast as you’d like, we encourage you to study the class manual carefully.
 Be sure you are correctly and consistently applying the suggested techniques and devoting adequate time to practice.
 We recommend a minimum of 15 minutes EVERY day.
 Multiple short sessions can be easier for young dogs.

 I’m having some unique behavior problems with my dog that don’t seem to be covered by our group class.
 Can you help?

-You are always welcome to ask your instructor for tips on behavioral problems.
-If your issue is unique and not likely to be shared with most of the members of class, your instructor may choose to answer you after class.
-Or, if the issue warrants more than a quick answer, your instructor may suggest a private session, or even a referral to another trainer for help with your problem.
+You are always welcome to ask your instructor for tips on problem behaviors.
+She’ll let you know if she plans to cover it in class.
+If not, your instructor will likely be able to give you some tips either before or after class.
+However, if the issue warrants more than a quick answer, your instructor may suggest a private session, or even a referral to a behavior specialist for help with your problem.